 Free call: 1800 019 998

 Registry of Births, Deaths and Marriages (NSW)

 The Registry of Births, Deaths and Marriages has records of birth, death and marriage in New South Wales from 1856, as well as some earlier church records.
 You can search family history indexes online.
-If you need to contact the registry you can request that an Indigenous staff member handle your inquiry.
-The cost of BDM records varies from state to state but is normally $30 to $50 per certificate.
-There is a fee waiver policy that includes Stolen Generations and forced adoptions.
+The cost of purchasing BDM records varies from state to state per certificate.
+There is a fee waiver policy that includes Stolen Generations and people affected by Forced Adoptions.

 35 Regent Street, Chippendale NSW 2008

 Email: firstname.lastname@example.org (for questions about family history searches)

 Link-Up NSW assists Aboriginal and Torres Strait Islander people of the Stolen Generations – those who have been fostered, adopted or raised in institutions under government policies of the time.
 Link-Up helps members of the Stolen Generations trace their families and be reunited with them (or their gravesites, country or kin).